corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 For example, Alice and Demi don’t share any facts, so they each see a completely different set of shared facts.

-## Shared Facts
+## Shared facts

-In the previous diagram, we could see that although Carl, Demi and Ed are aware of shared fact 3, **Alice and Bob are not**.

-﻿On Corda, there is no central or general ledger operating with agency on ﻿behalf of all of the nodes on the network.
+On Corda, there is no central or general ledger operating with agency on behalf of all of the nodes on the network.
 Instead, each node on the network maintains its own vault containing all of its known facts.

 You can think of this vault as being a database or simple table.

 {{< figure alt="ledger table" width=80% zoom="/en/images/ledger-table.png" >}}
 Where the rows are shared between nodes (facts 1 and 7 in this example), these are shared facts.

 Corda guarantees that whenever one of these facts is shared by multiple nodes on the network, it evolves in lockstep in the database of every node that is aware of it.
-This means that Alice and Bob will both see an **exactly identical version** of shared facts 1 and 7.
+This means that Alice and Bob will both see an *exactly identical version* of shared facts 1 and 7.

-**Note:** Not all on-ledger facts are shared between peers.
-For example, Alice's fact 11 is not shared with Bob.
-Fact 11 could, in fact, not be shared with any other node at all.
-If this is the case, it is deemed a unilateral fact.
+On-ledger facts don't have to be shared between peers.
+For example, fact 11 in Alice's vault is not shared with Bob.
+Facts that are not shared with other peers are *unilateral facts*.

+{{< note >}}
-**Note:** Although there is no central ledger, it is possible to broadcast a basic fact to all participants should you wish to.
-You would do this by using the network map service to loop over all parties.
+Although there is no central ledger, you can broadcast a basic fact to all participants using the network map service.
+{{< /note >}}